PANAMA

 (PNnt): in Panama, a nationally near-threatened species

-(PNr): rare in Panama
+(PNr): rare, or very rare in Panama

 (ph): species with photo in the FONT website